hellostella/WDI_everythingConf_Hackintosh/README.md

 - What the heck is a Hackintosh?
 - Why would one want to build one?
-- what are the benefits of building one?
+- What are the benefits of building one?
+- Where are my resources for building one?

 # My Interests in building a Hackintosh
 - Story time!